 Has filed a police report because they believe they are a victim of identity crime; and/or has obtained a court order expunging their record as a result of identity crime

 You may download a PDF version of the application for an Identity Theft Passport.
-You can then print, complete, sign and mail to this Office; OR
+And return to the office via mail, email, or fax:

 Office of the Attorney General